 Meat from animals which graze on grass has a higher omega 3 content than meat from animals given cereal-based feeds.
-Parents should be advised to choose lean mince meat rather than normal mince.
+Parents should be advised to choose lean mince meat from lean meat.
 The price will be higher, but so will the content of iron and zinc.
 The fat will be lower.